freya4563355/24788-project/README.md

 ## Reproduce Results

 Open `reproduce_result.ipynb` in Google Colab and run all cells.
-This will load the saved checkpoints and regenerate all figures without retraining.
+This will load the saved checkpoints and regenerate metrics without retraining.